I don’t think I’ve ever actually thrown a book across the room, but there have been times I’ve wanted to.

 Sometimes the narrator (and by extension, author) just makes me so mad.

 Here’s the thing.
-It can totally work for readers to be mad at characters.
-Antagonists most of the time (that’s a given), but even protagonists at times.
+It can totally work for readers to be mad at characters–antagonists most of the time (that’s a given), but even protagonists at times.
 They all do dumb things, because in order for a story to be interesting, characters have to be in some kind of trouble and try to get out of it.
 Often the character causes the trouble themselves, or at least makes it worse in their attempts to fix it.
-It’s called rising action, and it’s completely acceptable.
-As long as it’s done the right way.
+That’s what creates rising action, as long as it’s done the right way.

 So I have a few rules about making readers angry.
 There’s a difference between being angry at the character and being angry at the author.
 We can be angry and frustrated with the protagonist or supporting characters for awhile—deliciously frustrated, if it’s done right—but as long as the narrator is guiding us through it, we’ll maintain the hope that propels us through the mess.
 It’s when the narrator doesn’t do his or her job that I become angry with the author.
 And then the book is in danger of being hurled across the room.